Distributed Systems

 Code is read more than written.

 I'm open to senior engineering roles, distributed systems challenges, and engineering leadership conversations.
 Based in Dubai.
-Available for remote and on-site roles globally.
+Available for both FTE & FTC engagements — remote and on-site roles globally.